greatsuspender/thegreatsuspender/README.md

 ### Chrome webstore

-Please note that the version on the Chrome webstore may be some versions behind.
-Also, the webstore version has automatic updates *disabled* so you will need to uninstall/reinstall if you want to update after a new webstore version is pushed.
+Please note that the webstore version has automatic updates *disabled* so you will need to uninstall/reinstall if you want to update after a new webstore version is pushed.
+For information on the safe way to update see this guide: https://github.com/deanoemcke/thegreatsuspender/issues/526

 For information on why this is the situation please read this issue thread: https://github.com/deanoemcke/thegreatsuspender/issues/322

 ### License